owid/owid-datasets/datasets/Historical world population comparison (various sources)/README.md

-# Historical world population: comparison of different sources
+# Historical world population comparison (various sources)

 Among others these are the original source: